Hawaii Life Policies and Procedures

 Associates who violate the spirit or any provision of the Code of the Ethics or the Fair Housing Act will be subject to disciplinary action and/or termination of the Independent Contractor Agreement and/or employment.

 - MLS Remarks and Advertising copy are among the most common Fair Housing violations.
-Associates must have BIC or PB approval before releasing a listing on MLS or running an advertisement for any listing.
+Associates must have BIC or Salesforce approval before releasing a listing on MLS or running an advertisement for any listing.

 2.3 Harassment Policy